Snowman Cookies

 Let’s walk through each step of this recipe to make sure it turns out as amazing as possible!

-I’ve also shared a video on how to make them below, along with the tools I used.
+I’ve also shared a video in the recipe card at the bottom of this post, along with the tools I used.
 If you don’t have all of these on hand, feel free to get creative and work with what you’ve got!
 I share some other options in the recipe card.

 Cookie Decorations